-Halloween is here, and what better way to spend it than by diving into some scary games?
-From modern thrillers to all-time spooky classics, our guide to the best horror games for PC, PS4, Xbox One has something spine-chilling for everyone.
+Halloween is here, and what better way to spend it than by diving into some spooky games.
+Whether you want a modern chiller or gems from years gone by, we’ve got you covered From modern thrillers to all-time spooky classics, our guide to the best horror games for PC, PS4, Xbox One and a few from last generation and virtual reality, has something spine-chilling for everyone.

 Related: Xbox One X

 Resident Evil 7

 Platforms: Xbox One, PS4, PC

 - Superb voice-acting and amazing sound design